 Fire Risk Assessment

-It is essential to consider all possible stakeholders during an FHA.
-Stakeholders should include, but not necessarily be limited to the following:
+Fire Risk Assessment is essential to consider all possible stakeholders during an FHA.
+Stakeholders should include, but not necessarily be limited to, the following:

 Performance-Based Fire Safety Design